newtonapple/qmk_firmware/layouts/community/60_ansi/newtonapple-ansi/readme.md

-# newtonapple's 4x12 Layout for Mac Vim Programmers
+# newtonapple's 60% ANSI Layout for Mac Vim Programmers

 This layout is designed to reduce fingers / wrist movements for Qwerty programmers.